artyprog/GFK/README.md

 # GFK

 Games for Kids written with Hexi and Transcrypt
-You can read the latest new here : [GFX - News](http://artyprog.blogspot.fr/search/label/GFK=
+You can read the latest new here : http://artyprog.blogspot.fr/search/label/GFK